What is a sub brand and when do you need one

 What is a sub brand?

-A sub brand is an extension or subsidiary of your main brand that has its own name, identity, and positioning.
-It can be used to target new markets or launch new products without diluting your main brand.
+A sub brand is an extension or subsidiary of your parent brand, the master brand, or parent company, that has its own name, distinct identity, and positioning.
+It targets a new audience in new markets or launches new product lines without diluting your main brand.

 What is the difference between a brand and sub brand?

-Your main brand is what people think of when they hear your company name.
-It's what you're known for and what people associate with your business.
+Your parent brand is what people think of when they hear your company name.
+Also called the master brand, it's what you're known for and what people associate with your company.

 What is the difference between a sub brand and brand extension?